-This quilt is assembled using the chain piecing method by sewing nine rows of eight blocks each.
-The even and odd numbered rows each have a different block layout.
-Therefore, the pattern is alternated in each row.
-Another method that may be more manageable for larger size quilts, is to pre-assemble your blocks into a 4-patch.
-These 4-patch blocks are then also assembled as rows.
+Assemble this quilt using the chain piecing method by sewing nine rows of eight blocks each.
+Notice that the even and odd numbered rows each have a different block layout.
+Therefore, alternate the pattern in each row.

 How to Assemble a Rail Fence Quilt 4-Patch Block

 The alternate 4-Patch method combines both rows together eliminating the need to alternate your row layouts.
-An additional ‘Row A’ needs to be added to the bottom for this size quilt since there are an odd number of rows.
+Keep in mind that this quilt layout shown has an odd number of rows.
+Therefore, place an additional ‘Row A’ to the bottom for this size quilt.

 How to Sew Your Rail Fence Quilt Blocks Together